MattRgz/Taskify/README.md

 To start, you have to type "npm start" on client, and start the server with "nodemon start" command (if you don't have nodemon, you can start it in the classic way).

 # To getting started
-The project doesn't have a database of products, so you have to improve one by the server POST route:
+The project doesn't have a database of products, so you have to create one by the server POST route:

 http://localhost:8080/api/product/new